npezza93/redi_search/README.md

 Searching is initiated off a `RediSearch::Index` instance with clauses that can be chained together.
-When searching, an array of `Document`s is returned which has attr_readers for all the schema fields and a `document_id` method which returns the id of the document.
+When searching, an array of `Document`s is returned which has public reader methods for all the schema fields and a `document_id` method which returns the id of the document prefixed with the index name.

 ```ruby
 main ❯ index = RediSearch::Index.new("user_idx", name: { text: { phonetic: "dm:en" } })